darthvulpix444/MATLABExamples/week6/lecture examples/README.md

-# Week 6 Lab Homeworks
+# Week 6 Lecture Examples

 ## Step Function Plotting
 This commit adds MATLAB code to generate and plot a step function.
 The time vector is defined from -30 to 30 with a step size of 0.001.
 The step function has an amplitude of 2 for time values greater than or equal to zero, indicating the start of the step.
 The resulting plot displays the step function with a blue line.